How do you defy destiny?

 As Helen unlocks the secrets of her ancestry, she realizes that some myths are more than just legend.
 But even demigod powers might not be enough to defy the forces that are both drawing her and Lucas together—and trying to tear them apart.

-The Twilight Saga, but I can say that it is, most certainly, not.
+I just want to start this review off by saying that this book has a really good and original concept.
+Some review says it is too similar with The Twilight Saga, but I can say that it is, most certainly, not.
 I really don't get why they keep comparing books with the said series, when there aren't much of a likeness at all.

 Starcrossed, in my opinion, is one exciting and interesting book.
 Albeit the ending left me quite hanging in a cliff, the whole plot was bracing, most especially the climax.
 I liked the idea of The Furies in the story, as well as the story's connection with The Fall of Troy.